office desks and chairs

 6. Security bonds or bank guarantees – ultimately you should protect the landlord’s position within the lease, and set some rules for the tenant lease compliance for the long term.
 The best way to provide that protection will be with some form of bond security or bankers guarantee; that security is then retained for the situation where the tenant leaves the property or breaches the lease in some way or form.

-There are some good things that you can do here with your lease arrangements and investigations with an incoming tenant.
+You can do some good things with your lease arrangements and investigations with an incoming tenant.

 Get Free Agent Resources Here....